Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 }
 ```

-To get a better look at the data structures that comprise a Recipe, check out our techncial [spec](https://github.com/Pylons-tech/pylons/x/pylons/spec/README.md).
+To get a better look at the data structures that comprise a Recipe, check out our technical [spec](https://github.com/Pylons-tech/pylons/x/pylons/spec/README.md).
 For now, let's briefly detail each field.

 - The "CookbookID" field is the ID of the cookbook that *contains* this recipe
 - The "RecipeID" field is the unique identifier for this particular recipe